The Only Product You Need to Save Your Sun-Scorched Locks

 All that fun in the sun leave your hair looking lifeless?
 Here's what you need.

-These days it’s a no brainer that SPF needs to be a part of your daily skin routine.
+These days, SPF is a no brainer in your daily skin routine.
 But, did you know that UVA and UVB rays could also be damaging your hair?
-If you’re coming out on the other side of summer with frizzy, dull, or lifeless looking hair, it may be more than just chlorine that’s to blame.
+If you come out on the other side of summer with frizzy, dull, or lifeless looking hair, it may be more than just chlorine that’s to blame.
 Your hair may be the newest victim of sun exposure.

 Luckily there’s a way to get those luscious locks back come colder weather.
 After prolonged sun exposure, your hair is screaming for hydration, and a hair mask can be a huge help.
 Our go-to?
 Aveda’s Sun Care After-Sun Hair Masque ($25, amazon.com).